-See "Configuring Keystores for Production" in Securing WebLogic Server.
+See Configuring Keystores for Production in Oracle Fusion Middleware Securing Oracle WebLogic Server.

-4. Using the Administration Console, create the default Web Service security configuration, which must be named default\wss.
-The default Web Service security configuration is used by all Web Services in the domain unless they have been explicitly programmed to use a different configuration.
+4. Using the Administration Console, create the default Web service security configuration, which must be named default_wss.
+The default Web service security configuration is used by all Web services in the domain unless they have been explicitly programmed to use a different configuration.

-See "Create a Web Service security configuration" in the Administration Console Online Help.
+See "Create a Web Service Security Configuration" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-5. Update the default Web Services security configuration you created in the preceding step to use one of the private key and digital certificate pairs for digitally signing SOAP messages.
+5. Update the default Web services security configuration you created in the preceding step to use one of the private key and digital certificate pairs for digitally signing SOAP messages.

-See "Specify the key pair used to sign SOAP messages" in Administration Console Online Help.
-In the procedure, when you create the properties used to identify the keystore and key pair, enter the exact value for the Name of each property (such as

-IntegrityKeyStore, IntegrityKeyStorePassword, and so on), but enter the value that identifies your own previously-created keystore and key pair in the Value fields.
+See "Specify the key pair used to sign SOAP messages" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+In the procedure, when you create the properties used to identify the keystore and key pair, enter the exact value for the Name of each property (such as IntegrityKeyStore, IntegrityKeyStorePassword, and so on), but enter the value that identifies your own previously-created keystore and key pair in the Value fields.

-6. Similarly, update the default Web Services security configuration you created in a preceding step to use the second private key and digital certificate pair for encrypting SOAP messages.
+6. Similarly, update the default Web services security configuration you created in a preceding step to use the second private key and digital certificate pair for encrypting SOAP messages.

-See "Specify the key pair used to encrypt SOAP messages" in Administration Console Online Help.
+See "Specify the key pair used to encrypt SOAP messages" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
 In the procedure, when you create the properties used to identify the keystore and key pair, enter the exact value for the Name of each property (such as ConfidentialityKeyStore.
 ConfidentialityKeyStorePassword, and so on), but enter the value that identifies your own previously-created keystore and key pair in the Value fields.

-Updating a Client Application to Invoke a Message-Secured Web Service
+2.5 Updating a Client Application to Invoke a Message-Secured Web Service

-When you update your Java code to invoke a message-secured Web Service, you must load a private key and digital certificate pair from the client's keystore and pass this information, along with a username and password for user authentication if so required by the security policy, to the secure WebLogic Web Service being invoked.

-If the security policy file of the Web Service specifies that the SOAP request must be encrypted, then the Web Services client runtime automatically gets the server's certificate from the policy file that is attached to the WSDL of the service, and uses it for the encryption.
-If, however, the policy file is not attached to the WSDL, or the entire WSDL itself is not available, then the client application must use a client-side copy of the policy file; for details, see "Using a Client-Side Security Policy File" on page 2-42.
+When you update your Java code to invoke a message-secured Web service, you must load a private key and digital certificate pair from the client's keystore and pass this information, along with a username and password for user authentication if so required by the security policy, to the secure WebLogic Web service being invoked.
+If the security policy file of the Web service specifies that the SOAP request must be encrypted, then the Web services client runtime automatically gets the server's certificate from the policy file that is attached to the WSDL of the service, and uses it for the encryption.
+If, however, the policy file is not attached to the WSDL, or the entire WSDL itself is not available, then the client application must use a client-side copy of the policy file; for details, see Section 2.15, "Using a Client-Side Security Policy File".

-Listing 2-2 shows a Java client application that invokes the message-secured WebLogic Web Service described by the JWS file in "Updating the JWS File With the Security-Related Annotations" on page 4-4.
+Example 2-2 shows a Java client application that invokes the message-secured WebLogic Web service described by the JWS file in Section 4.2, "Updating the JWS File With the Security-Related Annotations".
 The client application takes five arguments:

 - Client username for client authentication

 - Client password for client authentication

 - Client private key file

 - Client digital certificate

-- WSDL of the deployed Web Service
+- WSDL of the deployed Web service